JRiggles/EaseSprite/README.md

 - Initial release (pending)

 ##
-This [Aseprite](https://aseprite.org) extension allows you to apply "easing" functions to the timimg of animation frames
+This [Aseprite](https://aseprite.org) extension allows you to apply "easing" functions to the timing of animation frames

 ## Requirements